ircdocs/modern-irc/index.md

 ### Client-to-Client

 IRC Operators may be able to send a message to every client currently connected to the network.
-This depends on the specific features and commands implemented in the running server software.
+This depends on the specific features and commands implemented in the server software.

 ### Client-to-Server